 Versatility, passion and innovation are the hallmarks of American conductor Janna Hymes.
 Renowned for her inspiring performances, musical depth and energetic presence both on and off the podium, she has developed a reputation as an exciting, detailed communicator.
-Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details,” Ms. Hymes is Artistic Director of Indiana’s Carmel Symphony Orchestra (CSO) since 2017 and previously served as Music Director of the Williamsburg Symphony Orchestra (WSO) from 2004 to 2019.
-A popular guest conductor, Ms. Hymes continues to expand her relationships with orchestras nationwide.
+Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details,” Janna has served as Artistic Director of Indiana’s Carmel Symphony Orchestra since 2017, and was recently appointed Artistic Director of the Sedona Symphony in Arizona.

-Recent performance highlights include opening the 2022-23 season with the West Virginia Symphony and concerts with the Symphony Orchestras of Savannah, Venice, Roanoke, Macon, and Portland; serving as Artist in Residence at Colby College; leading the Williamsburg Symphony on its first international tour; conducting the Maine Pro Music Orchestra as part of the festivities celebrating the town of Rockport, Maine.
+Recent performance highlights include opening the 2022-23 season with the West Virginia Symphony and concerts with the Symphony Orchestras of Savannah, Venice, Roanoke, Macon, and Portland; serving as Artist in Residence at Colby College; leading the Williamsburg Symphony on its first international tour, and conducting the Maine Pro Music Orchestra as part of the festivities celebrating the 125th anniversary of the town of Rockport, Maine.
 Janna is a frequent guest conductor at the Sewanee Music Festival in Tennessee where she returned this summer and was immediately reengaged.
 In addition she will guest conduct the Cortona Chamber Orchestra in Italy and the Greenville Symphony Orchestra.

-Among the orchestras that Ms. Hymes has guested with are the Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Hartford (CT), Madison (WI), Florida West Coast, Stamford, Harrisburg (PA), Spokane (WA), Richmond (VA), Springfield (MA), Bozeman (MT), Chappaqua Chamber (NY), Bangor (ME) and Omaha symphony orchestras, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
-Internationally, she has led the Costa Rica National Symphony (where she has been a frequent guest) the Delta Ensemble of Holland (where she has toured Amsterdam, Rotterdam and The Hague), the National Orchestre de Lyon, Besancon Chamber Orchestra and the Orquesta Sinfonica del Estado de Mexico.
+Among the orchestras with which Janna has appeared with are those in Houston, Indianapolis, Oregon, North Carolina, New Hampshire, Hartford, Madison, Stamford, Harrisburg, Spokane, Richmond, Springfield, Bozeman, Canton, Chappaqua Chamber, Bangor and Omaha, as well as the San Francisco Women’s Philharmonic, Cincinnati Chamber Orchestra and the Florida Orchestra.
+Internationally, she has led the Costa Rica National Symphony on numerous occasions along with many tours with the Delta Ensemble of Holland, the National Orchestre de Lyon, Besancon Chamber Orchestra, and the Orquesta Sinfonica del Estado de Mexico.

-Born in New York City, Janna Hymes is a Fulbright scholar, recipient of a 1999 Geraldine C. and Emory M. Ford Foundation Grant, and a prizewinner of the 1998 International Conducting Competition in Besancon, France.
-She studied under such prominent conductors as Leonard Bernstein, Gustav Meier, Otto Werner-Mueller and Gunther Schuller, and holds degrees from the University of Wisconsin-Madison and the College-Conservatory of Music of the University of Cincinnati.
-She also studied at the Tanglewood Music Center, Aspen Music Festival, the Festival at Sandpoint (ID), and the Conductor’s Guild Institute.
+She studied under such prominent conductors as Leonard Bernstein, Gustav Meier, Otto Werner-Mueller and Gunther Schuller, and holds degrees from the University of Wisconsin-Madison and the University of Cincinnati College-Conservatory of Music.
+She also studied at the Tanglewood Music Center and Aspen Music Festival.